apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

 ### Perform the test

-Configure a read-intensive workload: 80% reads and 20% writes by setting `--read-percent=80` and `--write-percent=20`.
+Configure a Read-intensive Workload: 80% reads and 20% writes by setting `--read-percent=80` and `--write-percent=20`.

 ```yaml
 kubectl create -f - <<EOF